EmilHvitfeldt/quarto-roughnotation/README.md

 ## Usage

-The roughnotaiton extension is implemented as a filter in Quarto.
+The roughnotation extension is implemented as a filter in Quarto.
 Once installed, using the extension is easy.

 ### Setup